HenrikBengtsson/future-tutorial-user2022/index.md

 ### What happens if you forget to declare seed = TRUE?

-If you don't specify `seed = TRUE`, and your future code end up using random numbers, then the **[future]** framework detects this and produces an informative wwarning that is hard to miss:
+If you don't specify `seed = TRUE`, and your future code end up using random numbers, then the **[future]** framework detects this and produces an informative warning that is hard to miss:

 ```r
 f <- future(rnorm(4))